floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 docker-compose run web mix phoenix.digest -o /var/assets
 ```

 is crucical for this to work and can only be done when the containers are running.

-A solution to this is to invert the dependency and build the separate nginx container with the digested assets in it and then mount its volumes into the web container.
+__Note__: A solution to this is to invert the dependency and build the separate nginx container with the digested assets in it, mounting its volumes into the web container later on.

 However, asset digestion can be done on demand this way - the volume container will just keep the last version of the digested assets.

 Running the containers now should ideally provide the static assets already: